AlexiaDelorme/project-cookbook/testing/TESTING.md

 - [x] When search results are presented to the user, confirm that:
     - the number of recipes found is displayed in the title,
     - the recipe cards loaded successfully displaying the recipe title and an image,
-    - when the user overs the recipe title/image, the title should turn pink,
+    - when the user hovers over the recipe title/image, the title should turn pink,
     - clicking on the recipe title/image, should take the user to the recipe description page,
     - the pagination at the bottom of the page loaded successfully,
     - a maximum of 10 recipes per page should be displayed.